 For a complete list of methods available, please see the Java documentation for HttpServletRequest.

 Accessing dotCMS User Agents

-In addition to common User Agents, dotCMS also sets its own User Agents when rendering its own pages, to allow you to specify custom behaviour when those tools are accessing and reading your pages.
+In addition to common User Agents, dotCMS also sets a request attribute when dotCMS tools are rendering pages.
+This allows you to specify custom behaviour when those tools are accessing and reading your pages.
 For example, when the Site Search is reading all your HTML Pages you may want to “hide” the footer of your HTML Pages from the index process to ensure only relevant information is indexed.

-The following custom User Agents are set by dotCMS depending on the internal dotCMS tool accessing your content:
+The User-Agent request attribute is set to the following values by dotCMS depending on the internal dotCMS tool accessing your content: